Azure/Enterprise-Scale/docs/Deploy/setup-azuredevops.md

 ########################################

 #Install the Module *If Required*
-Install-Module -Name AzureAD #Do this in PowerShell as admin
+Install-Module -Name AzureAD #Do this in WindowsPowerShell as admin

 #Connect to Azure Active Directory
 $AzureAdCred = Get-Credential